gsoules/MkDocs/digital-archive/docs/relationships/kinds-of-relationships.md

 ### Items having a common attribute

-A seemingly unrelated set of items can be related to each other by virtue of sharing a minor common attribute.
+A seemingly unrelated set of items can be related to each other by virtue of sharing a common attribute.
 For example, a photograph of a man standing in his yard, another of a boat in the water, and a third of a lake may have nothing in common except that the man is standing in two feet of snow, the boat's rigging is encrusted with ice, and the lake is frozen &ndash; all of the pictures